Honey Almond Cereal Squares are a surprisingly easy 7 ingredient breakfast recipe! Full of gluten free healthy whole grains and ready in 30 minutes!

 I’ve recently joined the I-make-my-own-cereal-at-home club and I’m digging it.
 Is the box empty?
 No problem.
 Stale?
 Not a big deal.
-Let me just whip up some fancy pants homemade cereal.
+Let me just whip up some fancy pants homemade Honey Almond Cereal Squares.
 Martha Stewart would be proud.

 And the best part… It’s secretly easy.
 Oh and secretly healthy.
 Mind boggling, I know.

 These Honey Almond Cereal Squares require just 8 ingredients that I always have in the pantry, and if your are a veteran to plant-based cooking, chances are you have everything on hand too.
 If you don’t, I can promise that each and every ingredient is a worthy investment.
 The item that is most likely not to be lining the shelves of your pantry is the phyllium husks.
 This oddly spelled ingredient is magic in this recipe.
 It is the hot to your chocolate.
 The wind in your sail.
 It is the glue that holds it all together.